 2. Choose a Secure, Easy to Access Location for Your Equipment

-A more realistic location would be an above ground, secure but easy to access area, such as a large walk-in closet or a garage tool locker.
+A more realistic location would be an above-ground, secure but easy to access areas, such as a large walk-in closet or a garage tool locker.

 The basement or the tool shed behind the house are very bad ideas because basements tend to flood and you never, ever want to have to go outdoors to retrieve your gear.
 This is just asking for a problem with the disaster going on outside.
 Keep your kit in a safe, reachable spot inside your home.